-The person who has registered a vehicle with the Department of Public Safety is responsible for all traffic and parking citations and fines for that vehicle, regardless of who was using it (unless previously reported stolen).
-Resident students are responsible for all citations issued to their guests.
+The registered owner is responsible for all traffic and parking citations and fines for that vehicle, regardless of who was using it (unless previously reported stolen).

 Performing any major repairs and oil changes are prohibited.
 Registered owners are permitted to make minor repairs such as fixing a flat tire, replacing a battery or light bulbs.
 Hazardous or dilapidated vehicles are prohibited and may be cited and towed.

 Saint Xavier University cannot, and will not, assume responsibility for theft and/or damage to vehicles or their contents while on campus.
 Vehicles should be locked at all times and valuables stored out of plain view.

 A violation of any of the following regulations is just cause to have a vehicle towed: